 It needs stressing again that this refers to phonetic similarity.
 Particular care needs to be taken in the case of vowels as the Roman alphabet has only five vowels, but English has many more vowel sounds.

 Examples:

 (i) similarity of vowel sounds:

-Where the sea meets the moon blanched land [Arnold, Dove Bench] The yowels of "sea" and "meets" are the same
+Where the sea meets the moon blanched land [Arnold, Dove Bench]

 The vowels of "sea" and "meets" are the same, as are those of "blanched" and "land".

 (ii) similarity of consonants: